 I’m afraid that some people might think that I’m being somewhat blasphemous when I’m using a cup as an example, but I think it’s very important to understand that reality functions as a fractal pattern.
 When we talk about how the glory of God is hidden in creation; that everything in the world manifests God, it’s not arbitrary.
 It’s not an emotional thing.
 It’s not “I feel like God is manifesting Himself in the world.”
 It is an actual, objective reality.
 It’s a true thing that you can participate in; that you can see and that manifests itself at lower levels everywhere in the world, pointing up towards the absolute version of it, which Christ reveals to us in this prayer He gives us.

-In conclusion, as we are hopefully trying to spend more time in prayer, in fasting as well as trying to refocus on what is essential, we can remember as we pray the Lord’s Prayer – it’s good to pray at least every day – how beautiful it is; how much it not only brings us into the presence of God, that it not only is the prayer that Christ gave us, it is the ultimate prayer, in a way, because it also shows us the very structure of creation and the very manner in which God interacts with the world.
+In conclusion, as Lent is moving on and we are hopefully trying to spend more time in prayer, some time fasting as well and trying to refocus ourselves, we can remember as we pray the Lord’s Prayer – it’s good to pray at least every day – how beautiful it is; how much it not only brings us into the presence of God, that it not only is the prayer that Christ gave us, it is the ultimate prayer, in a way, because it also shows us the very structure of creation and the very manner in which God interacts with the world.